Foundation

 - Define the following terms: localization, lateralization, aphasia

-- Summarize the approach of 19th-century phrenology, identify unscientific aspects of this approach, and give an example of how this approach was used to cause societal harm
+- Compare the methodology of Franz Joseph Gall and Paul Broca; give an example of how Gall’s approach caused societal harm

 - Summarize the classical model of language in the brain and describe the original evidence for that model